aws/aws-encryption-sdk-python/performance_tests/README.md

 ## Overview

-Here are the keyrings / master key-providers that we plan to test:
+Here are the keyrings / master key-providers that we are testing:

 1. KMS Keyring / KMS Master Key Provider
 2. Raw AES Keyring / AES Master Key Provider